mohammadshouaib/Mini-Java-Based-Blockchain-System/README.md

 - Transactions consume previous UTXOs and generate new ones.
 - Sample wallets demonstrate the creation and transfer of cryptocurrency.

+## TO DO LIST
+-Have to work on UI
+-Documentation

 ## How to Run

 1. Clone the repository: